pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 browsers, voice assistants etc.

-Only three screenreaders formally claim support and their support is limited, buggy, and of poor quality \-- and the pieces are minimally maintained by AT companies \[cf. Brian Richwine's talk from ATHENs how some AT doesn't say "end fraction/script" causing confusion, and anecdata form Apple support "there's just enough users to warrant fixes"\].
+Only three screenreaders formally claim support and their support is limited, buggy, and of poor quality - and the pieces are minimally maintained by AT companies [cf. Brian Richwine's talk from ATHENs how some AT doesn't say "end fraction/script" causing confusion, and anecdata form Apple support "there's just enough users to warrant fixes"\.

 In addition, AT UX is often questionable, e.g., JAWS will not read larger MathML fragments but just announce the presence of a math